-- Prepare a draft test plan with detailed information about the test, including its goals and objectives, success factors, test procedures and post-test analyses.
-Make sure the plan includes all technology components, such as hardware, application, database, utilities and anything else required to validate all backup and recovery processes.
-Review the plan with all appropriate parties to make sure it’s as comprehensive as possible before finalizing it.
+Prepare a draft test plan with detailed information about the test, including its goals and objectives, success factors, test procedures and post-test analyses.
+Ensure the plan includes all technology components, such as hardware, application, database, utilities and anything else required to validate all backup and recovery processes.
+Review the plan with all appropriate parties to ensure it’s as comprehensive as possible before finalizing it.

-- Schedule time for the environment that will be tested and verify that it’s ready when it’s testing time.
-Make sure your DR plan test doesn’t conflict with other major initiatives such as network upgrades or software upgrades.
-Send out notifications about the testing date so everyone knows what to expect.
+Schedule time for the environment that will be tested and verify that it’s ready when it’s testing time.
+Ensure your DR plan test doesn’t conflict with other major initiatives such as network or software upgrades.
+Send notifications about the testing date so everyone knows what to expect.

-- Document what happens during the test, including what worked and what didn’t work, as well as any other observations.
+Document what happens during the test, including what worked and what didn’t, and any other observations.
 Record times as steps are completed.
 If you make any changes to the test on the fly, make sure to document them.
 This will all be important for your final testing analyses and lessons learned.

 DR Plan Testing Follow-up

-After each DR plan test, document successes, failures, and other information to improve the DR plan so your staff is ready for the next test — or an actual disaster.
-A DR plan is only as good as the last test, and it’s the lessons learned during testing that enable recovery success in an actual disaster scenario.
+After each DR plan test, you should document successes, failures and other information to improve the DR plan, so your staff is ready for the next test — or an actual disaster.
+A DR plan is only as good as the last test, and the lessons learned during testing enable recovery success in a real disaster scenario.